-All families, those paying income-based rent as well as flat rent, must report all changes in family and household composition as well as changes in income that occur between annual reexaminations (or annual updates).
+All families, those paying income-based rent as well as flat rent, must report all changes in family and household composition that occur between annual reexaminations (or annual updates).

-The PHA will conduct interim reexaminations to account for any changes in household composition or household income that occur between annual reexaminations.
+The HACW will conduct interim reexaminations to account for any changes in household composition that occur between annual reexaminations.